Azure/azure-media-migration/README.md

         https://{StreamingEndpoint_HostName_Or_CDN_Endpoint}:443/{LocatorGuid}/{manifestName}.ism/format(.....)  with optional extension .mpd or .m3u8

-     Figure out the {LocatorGuid} and {manifestName} part from the inpit streaming URL.
+     Figure out the {LocatorGuid} and {manifestName} part from the input streaming URL.

      Run 'analyze' command, get the HTML file or JSON file for the detail report.